 At present, only a limited number of biological agents have been shown to be effective in treating psoriasis.
 These all need to injected into either a vein or muscle).
 This new psoriasis treatment method is known as biologic therapy.

-Clients who suffer from psoriasis that responds poorly to treatments such as Narrowband light, creams and medication can be considered for biologic therapy.
+Patients who suffer from psoriasis that responds poorly to treatments such as Narrowband light, creams and medication can be considered for biologic therapy.

 People who smoke have a higher risk of developing psoriasis than non-smokers.
 Giving up smoking after the onset of psoriasis will not, unfortunately, clear it up.